TheKrowi/Krowi_AchievementFilter_TooltipData/README.md

 ```

 #### Format
 The `data` function is a little bit more complex because of its flexibility.
+The function will default to this one if no function is defined.
 See the examples.
 ```lua
 { -- ACHIEVEMENT NAME
     data, ACHIEVEMENT ID,